×

 10. Offer Congratulatory Words

 At some point during the reception, you should take a moment to say hello to the couple and congratulate them personally.
 They invited you here for a reason!
 It doesn't have to be a super long encounter, just expressing good wishes to them will mean the world.
-Feeling all the support and happiness from the guests is what makes a wedding memorable.
+Feeling all the support and happiness from guests is what makes a wedding memorable.
 It's all about the people you're spending this lovely day with.

 1. Don't Wear White